-I am writing this blog in answer to a question asked on another posting.
+I am writing this blog in answer to some questions I have been receiving from Christians.
 I just want to say that I will be answering this as to the knowledge that I already possess and of which I have not done a thorough search through the Hebrew meanings and connotations given in the Old Testament.

 The office of the prophet is the same as its been for the last four to five thousand years whereas prophesying as the Holy Spirit falls upon someone happens more frequently since the Holy Spirit has come and indwells those who do not quench the Holy Spirit by their sinning.